dstodolny/chess/README.md

 # Chess

-This is a final project from [The Odin Project](http://www.theodinproject.com/ruby-programming/ruby-final-project).
+This is a final project for [The Odin Project](http://www.theodinproject.com/ruby-programming/ruby-final-project).
 Its a command-line chess clone written in TDD.

 The game follows all of [the rules of chess](http://www.chessvariants.org/d.chess/chess.html).